At Maverick Law, Brian can represent your business in a wide variety of matters such as:

 We provide cost-effective services that will help your businesses succeed.
-Our lawyers advise single member companies as well as larger companies in selecting the best form of legal entity and management structure for their business.
+Our lawyer can provide advice to single member companies as well as larger companies in selecting the best form of legal entity and management structure for their business.
 Examples are corporations, limited liability companies, limited partnerships, and general partnerships.

 Many of these business entities require careful tax planning.
 Maverick Law has a Certified Public Accountant in the same office building with whom we work, but we will also work with your own accountants in order to protect your business from any surprising tax consequences.

-Additionally, our attorneys will help you by drafting and reviewing contracts and provide you with practical analysis in making sound business decisions.
-If you need support in developing contracts or agreements concerning your employees and independent contractors, our lawyers can help.
+Additionally, our attorney will help you by drafting and reviewing contracts and provide you with practical analysis in making sound business decisions.
+If you need support in developing contracts or agreements concerning your employees and independent contractors, our lawyer can help.

 As your business changes, we can also assist you through these transitions by facilitating buy-sell arrangements, stock or ownership transfers, succession plans, and dissolutions.

-If you are just starting, in the middle of operations, or dissolving a business, feel free to contact one of our experienced business law attorneys at Maverick Law to discuss any questions or concerns you might have.STEPS TO START STARTING A BUSINESS IN TEXAS
+If you are just starting, in the middle of operations, or dissolving a business, feel free to contact Maverick Law to discuss any questions or concerns you might have.STEPS TO START STARTING A BUSINESS IN TEXAS

 - We will file the necessary documents with the Texas Secretary of State in order to establish you company.
 Filing the documents with the Texas Secretary of State normally takes 2-3 weeks; however, it can be expedited so your company can be created in less than 1 week.

 - Once your company has been formed, you will need to obtain a Federal Tax Identification Number using the IRS SS4 Application for Employer Identification Number (EIN).
 The EIN will help you open your company bank account and is required for your various tax documents.
 The SS4 application can be found here.